ionic-team/capacitor/site/docs-md/android/troubleshooting.md

 This error occurs when Capacitor's `native-bridge.js` file was not copied to the native project.

-The fix is simple: run `npx capacitor copy android` to copy this file.
+The fix is simple: run `npx cap copy android` to copy this file.

 ## Error: "Please select Android SDK"